The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 SERVE: You can keep the meatballs out for about two hours before they need to be stored in the fridge.

 STORE: Store the Ajvar meatballs in an air-tight container for up to 3 days in the refrigerator.

 FREEZE: Freeze in a freezer-safe bag or container for up to 3 months.

-Yes, you will want to brown the meatballs first to ensure they reach an internal temperature of 165 degrees F. After browning the meatballs, you can then add in the sauce.
+Yes, you will want to brown the meatballs first to ensure they reach an internal temperature of 165 degrees F. After browning the meatballs, you can then add the sauce.

 Ajvar is a savory sauce made with roasted sweet peppers, eggplant, onion, and garlic that serves as a beautiful way to enhance and enrich the taste of meats.
 It accentuates the meaty aroma as well as adds a fresh sweet taste.

 - 1 pound ground chicken